bbenchoff/bbenchoff.github.io/index.md

 ## Design Portfolio

 I design strange things in hardware and software.
-Highlights include:
+Highlights include:<p>

 - An <a href="https://bbenchoff.github.io/pages/IsoTherm.html">isolated thermocouple reader</a>, replicating a $2000 National Instruments module for $120.